twse/bobsgame-extras/Third-Party Notices.md

 None of these notices may be changed or removed for any reason.

-## For use of Attribute Manager, Batch Editor, Comment Manager, File Splitter and Joiner, Module Replacer, NEWLOOK, TreeFolder, WPS Class Manager
+## For use of Attribute Manager, Batch Editor, Comment Manager, File Splitter and Joiner, Module Replacer, NEWLOOK, Swap Monitor, TreeFolder, WPS Class Manager
 Copyright © 1996-2006 Alessandro Cantatore

 Under no circumstances the author is liable for any loss or damage.